arantasar/my-calculator/README.md

 # my-calculator

-Simple calculator written in Java using Swing Framework.
+Simple calculator with GUI written in Java using Swing Framework.